FULL-TIME PHD STUDENTSHIP OPPORTUNITIES

 - School - Choose School of Social Sciences Education and Social Work

 - Subject Area – Choose Education

 - Degree - Choose Education (Doctor of Philosophy)

 The deadline for submission of applications is: 4:00pm on Monday 18th September 2017.
 Late applications will not be considered.

-You will need to complete a standard application form and also prepare and submit a research proposal.
+You will need to complete a standard Application Form and also prepare and Supporting Statement:

-Application form - please make clear in your application that you are applying for one of the "CESI Studentships".
+- Application Form - please make clear in your application that you are applying for one of the "NIHR Global Health Research Group Studentships".
 Alongside providing key information on education, qualifications and work experience, there is an opportunity to provide "Additional Information".
 You are strongly encouraged to use this to draw out and emphasis the range of knowledge, skills and experience that you have that are of relevance to your proposed project.